 Particle Contamination: When A Sub-Micron Inclusion Becomes A Failure Point

 Particle contamination is one of the most consequential risks in lithium-ion manufacturing because foreign matter becomes mechanically and electrically integrated into the cell’s architecture.
 Even contaminants below 1 μm can disrupt the uniformity of electrode coatings or embed within separator pores, creating pathways for instability.
-Once inside the cell stack, these particles can:
+Once inside the cell stack, these particles can:- Create micro-shorts between anode and cathode

 - Generate hotspots during cycling